PeeBs68/prog_da_project1/README.md

 The dataframe now contains simulated values for graduate salary by grade, location and course.

 ### Results
+In our results section we use a range of statistics and graphs to visualise the new data set.
+We also verify that the new data matches the characteristics of the original data.

 ### References
 $1$ https://www.gov.ie/en/publications/